dr-waterstorm/ViLA-Elite-Plugin/README.md

-More information on most variables can be found on the [Elite Journal documentation](https://elite-journal.readthedocs.io/en/latest/Status%20File/#status-file)
+More information on most variables can be found on the [Elite Journal Status.json overview](https://elite-journal.readthedocs.io/en/latest/Status%20File/#status-file) and [Elite Journal Documentation PDF Manual](https://hosting.zaonce.net/community/journal/v32/Journal_Manual-v32.pdf).

 ## Roadmap:

 ### Currently planned

+#### Initial Release

 - [x] Fix high power draw of FileWatcher
 - [x] Update readme with all available config values and how to install
 - [x] Use of non-flag values in Status.json such as firegroups, mass, heat, pips, etc
 - [x] Main / Dev branch with automated releases
-- [ ] Better Example Configuration
+- [x] Add Example Configuration for Virpil Control Panel #2
-- [ ] Add all other missing values from Status.json (heading, altitude, etc)

-### Long Term
+#### Long Term

 - [ ] Add various options for example "Heat warnings" (light all LEDs red), etc
+- [ ] Add all other missing values from Status.json (heading, altitude, etc) - do we actually need them?
 - [ ] Add on foot values